 Apply online this week or next week to get paid for this week.

-Unemployment benefits are given to people who lose their jobs when it is not their fault.
-This fact sheet gives some of the rules about who can get unemployment benefits.
+Unemployment insurance is given to people who lose their jobs when it is not their fault.
+This fact sheet gives some of the rules about who can get unemployment insurance.
 If you are not sure if you can get unemployment, you should apply.
 Although there are other rules, there are 3 basic rules.

 - Did you get laid off?

 - Did you quit because your job was unsafe or someone was threatening or hurting you?

 - Did you quit because of an illness or emergency in your family and you couldn’t get time off?

 - Did you quit or were you fired because changes to your mental or physical health made doing the job hard?

 - Did your boss change your pay, schedule, or hours and it was hard to get to work?

 - Were you sick or injured and it made working hard?
 Was someone in your family sick or injured?